Once Upon a November: Behind the Scenes of Anastasia 20 Years Later

 Fortunately, one day her and Cusack's recording sessions were back to back, so they decided to bring the two into the room and set them up to record next to each other.
 While they could not record on the same microphone because they had to be on separate tracks, they could see each other through glass barriers.
 "It made a huge difference," Goldman noted.

-Animators even left a nod to the real Anastasia with help from an authentic piece of artwork.
+Animators even left a discreet nod to the real Anastasia with help from an authentic piece of artwork.
 In the beginning and end of the film, she and her grandmother exchange a drawing Anastasia had made.
 "It's the real thing," Goldman told E!
 News, noting actual Anastasia often took photos of her family and was fond of making art.
 The team found the drawing in a book and scanned it into the film.

 As for the other sweet link between the two characters—the music box and locket key—it actually spurred the project's code name.
 To protect the soon-to-be successful film from leaking to competitors during production, the team resisted using the real name of the film and referred to it instead as "The Music Box," a reference to the gift the Dowager Empress gives Anastasia at the start of the film and proves her identity at the finale.